Running on Air

-Running on Air is the fourth studio album by the Australian hip hop trio Bliss n Eso.
+Running on Air is the fourth studio album by the Australian hip-hop trio Bliss n Eso.
 It was released on 30 July 2010.
-The album debuted at No. 1 in Australia for the week commencing 9 August 2010.
-It has since been certified Platinum by ARIA.
-It was nominated by Australian radio station, Triple J for Album of the Year, along with Megan Washington's I Believe You Liar, and Birds of Tokyo's Birds of Tokyo.
+The album debuted at No. 1 in Australia.
+It has been certified Platinum by ARIA.

 At the J Awards of 2010, the album was nominated for Australian Album of the Year.

+At the 2010 ARIA Music Awards, the album was nominated for Best Urban Album.